Angell579/intruder-detector/README.md

 Motion sensors can be used indoors and outdoors and are often adjustable to minimize false alarms caused by pets or small objects.
 They are a key component of many modern security systems, providing an effective way to enhance home or business security.

-TEAM CONTRIBUTION:
+#TEAM CONTRIBUTION:

-Angel Teresa: give the idea of the project
+-Angel Teresa: give the idea of the project.
-Jerald jaxon: generated the code
+-Jerald jaxon: generated the code.
-Irin Jerome: algorithm about the project
+-Irin Jerome: algorithm about the project.

 ---
 Made with ❤️ at TinkerHub Useless Projects